sparkfabrik/company-playbook/content/tools-and-policies/frontend-guidelines-drupal8.md

 ### CSS formatting guidelines

-To learn more about guidelines of CSS formatting in Drupal see official documentation by community:
+To learn more about guidelines of CSS formatting in Drupal see official documentation by the community:

 * [https://www.drupal.org/docs/develop/standards/css/css-formatting-guidelines](https://www.drupal.org/docs/develop/standards/css/css-formatting-guidelines)

 ## Javascript

-In this sections we present a summary about Javascript best practices we usually use to for Drupal 8.
+In this section, we present a summary of Javascript's best practices we usually use for Drupal 8.

 To learn more look at official community documentation: